All Episodes

 A mail-in ballot comes to a county, a single person by themselves says that's good or that's not good.

-If they want to fill it out, they have to go get another person look at it.
+If they want to fill it out, they have to go get another person to look at it.

-But some of these counties, I guarantee you the rejection rate is almost zero.
+But some of these counties, I guarantee you, the rejection rate is almost zero.

-Is it too much to ask that if you're gonna observe in a bipartisan fashion how they count the votes?
+Is it too much to ask that if you're going to observe in a bipartisan fashion how they count the votes, why don't you want to observe in a bipartisan fashion how they validate signatures on a mail-in ballot?

 That is missing.

-That is missing all over the country, and we have time to fix that.
+That is missing all over the country.

-All I'm asking is that we have a system where Republicans and Democrats look at the signature together, and if there's a dispute, have an appeals process, put it in the hands of an outside party.
+All I'm asking is that we have a system where Republicans and Democrats look at the signature together.

-That's nothing compared to what's now about to descend on the great state of Georgia in terms of outside millions and tens of millions, probably hundreds of millions between now and and the time people vote January 5th.
+That's nothing compared to what's now about to descend on the great state of Georgia in terms of outside millions and tens of millions, probably hundreds of millions between now and the time people vote January 5th.

-The downside is it seems the Democrats are organized to already apply for their mail in ballots.
+The downside is it seems the Democrats are organized to already apply for their mail-in ballots.

 The governor refuses to correct the problem.

-He's pretty stubborn guy.
+He's a pretty stubborn guy.

-We've tried to, you know, get answers from him, and he's in hiding.
+We've tried to get answers from him.

-And the Secretary of State obviously has no desire to do it based on what his statements are.
+And the Secretary of State, obviously, has no desire to do it based on what his statements are.

-Well it's beyond enormous.
+Well, it's beyond enormous.

 It changes the structure of America.

-New York and California pick the judges, the Supreme Court will go nine to probably 13 to make it liberal.
+The Supreme Court will go nine to probably 13 to make it liberal.

-DC becomes a state.
+D.C. becomes a state.

 That's what happens if you lose both seats in Georgia.